thecodingmachine/gitlab-hook-middleware/README.md

 How does it work
 ----------------

-The middleware checks the header named HTTP_X_GITLAB_TOKEN and builds an event object.
+The middleware checks the header named X-GITLAB-TOKEN and builds an event object.
 The object is dispatched to a listener that you must implement.

 The middleware takes care of unserializing the payload and provides you with nice PHP objects instead of raw JSON data.